corneliusdavid/LiveBindingsBeyond/README.md

 # LiveBindings & Beyond
 The more I learn about and use LiveBindings in Delphi, the more I like them!
-But not very many of them come with Delphi and I often find myself wishing there were more methods available.
+Sometimes I need to use custom formatting and it's nice that there are several methods available but it seems to stop--I often find myself wishing there were more methods available.
 Then I learned how simple it was to write your own, so I decided to do that and share them with anyone else who finds them useful.

-This list of custom methods will grow over time as I find need or get suggestions.
+This list of custom methods will grow over time as I find one I need or get suggestions.
 I won't list them here but the source files will have XML-style code documentation that explains the purpose and syntax of each one.

 David Cornelius